 Butyrate for Healthy Bowel Movements

-Butyrate appears to have the largest impact on gut health.3 It is also the most studied SCFA and the one found to offer the most health benefits overall.
+Butyrate appears to have the largest impact on gut health.3 It is also the most studied SCFA and the one that offers the most health benefits overall.

-Butyrate as powerful postbiotics has been shown to:
+Butyrate, as one of the most powerful postbiotics, has been shown to:

 - Facilitate weight loss4